Shahmir-Riddo/MarcoVirtualAssistant/README.md

-# MangoVirtualAssistant
+# MangoVirtualAssistantPython
-Mango is a CLI virtual assistant.
+Mango is a CLI Virtual Voice Assistant.